-For even more information on local fishing and to ask questions, visit one of our seminars.
+For even more information on fishing Dauphin Island and to ask questions, visit one of our seminars.

 Conservation Tip: Although the Alabama regulation is more liberal, on my charters, I only allow 5 speckled trout per person (14”-19”) and no redfish.
 This is done in an effort to protect our resource by allowing the larger breeding fish to live.
 Redfish are also very slow to reach sexual maturity, so it is even more important to release them.
 If you cherish our fishery as much as I, try this lowered boat limit.
 Also, remember to handle the fish properly if you are going to release them.
 Be sure that the net as well as your hands are wet.
 This will protect the fish’s delicate “slime” layer and prevent infection.
 I always say, “A filet lasts one meal, but a picture lasts forever- you may even make this website!”